 I hope you got enough sleep last night because everybody who really wants to get enchanted by the uniqueness of Lisbon should be in an energetic mood.
 So what would be a better start of the day than a good breakfast?
 My idea is to go to one of the miradouros (viewpoints) to watch the sun rising.
 Miradouro da Graça is located within the castle area.
 There is a little café or so-called kiosk with one of the best panorama views.
 While we drink Galão and eat home-made custard tarts, we can enjoy the view over the whole city.

 Morning, 10am – Feira da Ladra

 The gap between good quality and junk is like on every other flea market quite small.
 Within the square of the flea market the ancient monumental Igreja de São Vicente is situated.
-The unique roof reminds me a little bit of the Greek Santorini roof.
+The unique roof reminds me a little bit of the Greek Santorini roofs.
 When we leave the flea market, the white São Vicente cathedral cannot be missed.
-In front of the entrance is a nice garden.
+In front of the entrance spreads a nice garden.
 Perfect to have a small rest under the roofs overgrown by rose trees.

 Noon, 12am – Alfâma

 We head to Alfâma, the oldest of all neighborhoods.
 Narrow streets with stunning street arts from local and foreign artists, stairways cramped between houses covered by shiny tiles, clothes lines with wild printed patterns hang down from the balconies, colorful garlands are spanned from street lamp to street lamp.
 All these impressions and many more you will get in Alfâma.

 Tables and chairs to eat are placed in the middle of a passage, the smell of a fish dish is blowing over, tuk tuk drivers are trying to clear the way through the tourist hot spots, sound of Fado music can be heard from a restaurant, homeless sitting in street corners, creepy drug dealers whispering what they have to offer.